Canonical URL: https://www.bartlesvilleschools.org/bartlesville-schools-frequently-asked-questions_id140

 There are numerous volunteer opportunities for parents and community volunteers within the district.
 Throughout the year, schools need volunteer tutors, school Parent/Teacher Association officers & members, reading buddies, test proctors, story tellers/readers, field trip monitors, lunch room monitors, cross walk guards and classroom assistants to help with copying, developing bulletins and many other functions.

 Are Bartlesville public school parents very involved?
 Would it be easy for me to pitch in and help?

 Yes, Bartlesville Public School District parents are very involved.
 If you are a parent wanting to volunteer at your child’s school, contact the school’s Parent/Teacher Association.
-If you are a community member looking to volunteer, please contact Christina Rigdon 918-337-6231 ex: 1635 or visit https://sites.google.com/a/bps-ok.org/website/home to access the required forms needed to begin the screening process for volunteering.
-All prospective volunteers must be 18 or older, be of good moral character and pass a background screening.
+If you are a community member looking to volunteer, please contact Christina Rigdon 918-336-3311 x1164 or visit https://sites.google.com/a/bps-ok.org/website/home/programs/family-support-volunteers to access the required forms needed to begin the screening process for volunteering.
+All prospective volunteers must be 18 or older, be of good moral character, and pass a background screening.

-What is the rationale for the Freshman Center concept?
+What is the rationale for the Freshman Academy concept at BHS?

 We'd like to hear from you.
 Contact us with any questions or comments you may have, and we'll get back with you soon.